jpbeerhold/data-analysis-plotting-tool/README.md

 It's best to follow the documentation on the website and the examples given.

 ## Contributing
+This project is not being actively developed.
 No contribution is necessary.
 Feel free to fork.

 ## License
 MIT license is valid here.